jbigler/i-can-has-kanban/README.md

 Welcome to the meme Kanban board that I created as a learning project for the latest Rails stack.

-The project is deployed on a free fly.io instance at http://has-kanban.fly.dev
+The project is deployed on a free fly.io instance at http://has-kanban.fly.dev Since it's a free runner it may take a few seconds to spin up.

 After creating an account, you can create workspaces which will be able to be shared with others.
 Within a workspace you can create as many boards as you need.